kisinga/far-mon/docs/README.md

     -   Transmits the data packet over LoRa to the relay node at a predefined interval.
 2.  **Relay Heltec**:
     -   Listens for incoming LoRa packets from remote nodes.
-    -   Forwards the sensor packets to the Raspberry Pi via USB serial.
+    -   Connects to Pi WiFi Access Point and forwards sensor packets via TCP/UDP.
 3.  **Raspberry Pi (Edge Server)**:
-    -   The `relay-bridge` service reads the serial data, validates it, and forwards it to ThingsBoard using the MQTT or HTTP telemetry API.
-    -   ThingsBoard stores, visualizes, and processes the incoming telemetry data.
+    -   Mosquitto MQTT broker receives data from relay via WiFi network.
+    -   Node-RED processes and routes data to InfluxDB for storage.
+    -   Dashboard services provide real-time visualization.
 4.  **User**:
-    -   Connects to the system via Tailscale VPN to access the ThingsBoard dashboard for monitoring and administration (SSH).
+    -   Connects to the system via Tailscale VPN to access Node-RED dashboard and administrative functions (SSH).

 #### B. Configuration & Downlink Path

-1.  **User/ThingsBoard UI**:
+1.  **User/Node-RED Dashboard**:
-    -   The user sends configuration changes (e.g., sample rate, sensor settings) via the ThingsBoard dashboard.
+    -   The user sends configuration changes (e.g., sample rate, sensor settings) via the Node-RED dashboard.
-2.  **ThingsBoard → Pi relay-bridge**:
-    -   The `relay-bridge` service receives the configuration update command from ThingsBoard.
-3.  **Pi relay-bridge → Relay Heltec**:
+2.  **Node-RED → MQTT → Relay Heltec**:
+    -   Node-RED publishes configuration commands to MQTT topics.
-    -   The service encodes the configuration into a packet and sends it to the relay node via serial.
+    -   The relay node subscribes to configuration topics via WiFi connection.
-4.  **Relay Heltec → Remote Heltec**:
+3.  **Relay Heltec → Remote Heltec**:
     -   The relay node broadcasts the configuration packet over LoRa and waits for an acknowledgment.
-5.  **Remote Heltec**:
+4.  **Remote Heltec**:
     -   Listens for configuration updates after each transmission.
     -   If a valid configuration is received, it is stored in flash memory, and an ACK is sent in the next uplink.
+5.  **Status Reporting**:
+    -   Configuration confirmations flow back through the same path to update the dashboard.

 ## 2. Hardware